FREE SHIPPING on orders of $85 or more

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Aldborough, Alderborough, Aldbrough, Aldbrow, Aldeborough, Aldburc, Aldburgh, Aldberg, Elderborough, Alborough, Albrough and many more.

 This web page shows only a small excerpt of our Albrough research.
-Another 215 words (15 lines of text) covering the years 1371, 1500, 1584, 1630, 1617 and 1712 are included under the topic Early Albrough History in all our PDF Extended History products.
+Another 215 words (15 lines of text) covering the years 1371, 1500, 1584, 1630, 1617 and 1712 are included under the topic Early Albrough History in all our PDF Extended History products and printed products wherever possible.

-Another 37 words (3 lines of text) are included under the topic Early Albrough Notables in all our PDF Extended History products.
+Another 26 words (2 lines of text) are included under the topic Early Albrough Notables in all our PDF Extended History products and printed products wherever possible.

 The Albrough Family Crest was acquired from the Houseofnames.com archives.
 The Albrough Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.